blib-la/hyv/docs/17_b_CREATING_A_PRISMA_STORE_ADAPTER.md

 // Now you can use the agent to assign and retrieve messages...
 ```

-And that's it!
-You've created a custom Prisma store adapter for Hyv.
-You can use a similar process
+## Summary

+In this guide, we have detailed the process of building out the Prisma store adapter for a Hyv
+project.
+We initiated the Prisma store adapter, implemented the `set` and `get` methods, and
+finally, employed the adapter in a Hyv `Agent`.
+This illustrates how a Prisma store adapter
+interacts with a PostgreSQL database in a Hyv project.
+The same approach can be used to create store
-to create store adapters for any other database or storage system.
-Just make sure to implement the
+adapters for other databases or storage systems.
+It only requires the implementation of the
-`StoreAdapter` interface according to the specifications of your particular database or storage
+`StoreAdapter` interface according to the specifications of your chosen database or storage system.

-system.
+## Tags

+Hyv, StoreAdapter, Prisma, PostgreSQL, Node.js, npm, Prisma CLI, Message model, Prisma Client,
+Agent, GPTModelAdapter